 What would you say to anyone thinking of volunteering as a mentor?
 All cases are different – beneficiaries all have different issues and that means different types of mentor(s) are needed.
-A charity like Transitions UK is good at matching mentors with those young people they can best help.

 You don’t need any special knowledge or experience, but you do need patience, persistence and understanding.
 It is important to be open-minded and accepting of the beneficiary.
 It takes time and commitment but can be so much more rewarding than other types of volunteering.